FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/Announcing-Filecoin-ProPGF-Batch-3-Selection-Committee.md

 ### 1. Assessing Alignment with Filecoin Network Growth

-* **Core Infrastructure Maintenance **Committee members assess whether a project contributes to the foundational work that keeps the protocol reliable, performant, and safe.
+* **Core Infrastructure Maintenance**: Committee members assess whether a project contributes to the foundational work that keeps the protocol reliable, performant, and safe.
 This includes implementations, critical libraries, dependencies, and essential services that the rest of the ecosystem builds on top of.
 * **RFP Responses**: Committee members evaluate whether a project meaningfully responds to published RFPs and delivers support or innovation work in service of ecosystem pods (working group structures focused on product-market fit exploration in key verticals, including Web3 Builders and Web2 Object Storage).

 ### 2. Reviewing Application Responses Thoughtfully